 Before everyone had a computer in their pockets, scanning was limited to retailers.
 Now that most phone cameras let users scan QR codes, brands are reimagining the possibilities.
 UPC symbols aren’t going anywhere yet.
-But with 84% of retailers considering updating their scanning technology and 92% of brand owners supporting the shift, consumers may soon see smart packaging that gives them information they need.
+But with retailers considering updating their scanning technology and brand owners supporting the shift, consumers may soon see smart packaging that gives them information they need.

 “UPC is rooted in physical retail, but we’re in the midst of a transition to e-commerce and direct-to-consumer models,” says Stephan Ango, co-founder of packaging supply chain platform Lumi.
 “Going forward, QR is a better identification format because it is consumer-friendly and multipurpose.”
 Paper packaging’s ability to support scannable printing processes like QR codes, dot codes, digital watermarks and other data carriers makes it an ideal surface for the shift and lets codes be printed at smaller sizes than some other materials.

 There’s a smart packaging use for every business concern.
 Savvy brands are already using easy-to-create QR codes to let consumers do all of the following:

 - Take a journey.
 Coffee drinkers in Sweden can trace the origins of their brew from farm to mug by scanning a code on the folding carton of a leading brand.

 - Enter the QR classroom.
 Breathe easy, frustrated DIYers: Smart packaging can bring consumers directly to instructional videos.
 It’s not limited to the actual product, either: By printing the boxes of some of its televisions with a dotted matrix, a major company is guiding customers to repurpose its boxes into objects such as cat houses and magazine racks.
 QR codes bring up how-to tutorials.